whatl3y/txr/README.md

 1. A "listener", who registers a desired username with the server and waits for anyone who wants to send files to him/her.
-2. A "sender", who can send files from his/her local machine to a listener based on the listener's username they registered with.
+2. A "sender", who can send files/directories from his/her local machine to a listener based on the listener's username they registered with.

 ## Install & Setup